-The University has been leading the way in cybersecurity research and teaching for nearly a decade.
+Victoria University of Wellington has been leading the way in cybersecurity research and teaching for nearly a decade.
 We’ve built tools used by international companies and agencies to detect infected web sites and monitor the activity of hackers.

 Gain vital skills

-Cybersecurity relies on more than just coding ability—at the University of Wellington you’ll learn the technical, personal and communication skills you need to excel in this profession.
+Cybersecurity relies on more than just coding ability—at the University you’ll learn the technical, personal, and communication skills you need to excel in this profession.